 She has served as Minister of Crown-Indigenous Relations, and was previously the Minister of State for Public Health.
 She has also served as the critic for Public Health, Seniors, Persons with Disabilities, the Social Economy, and Aboriginal Affairs.

-Prior to her election, Minister Bennett was a family physician and a founding partner of Bedford Medical Associates in downtown Toronto.
+Prior to her election in 1997, Minister Bennett was a family physician and a founding partner of Bedford Medical Associates in downtown Toronto.
 She was also an Assistant Professor in the Department of Family and Community Medicine at the University of Toronto.
 Her fight to save the Women’s College Hospital of Toronto inspired her to enter politics.

 Minister Bennett is an active representative of Toronto—St. Paul’s.
-She has organized over 75 town halls, quarterly meetings, information sessions on parliamentary affairs, and special activities for her constituents since 2000.
-She and her office have assisted hundreds of constituents with their immigration, tax, pension or employment insurance concerns.
+She has organized over 75 town halls, quarterly meetings, information sessions, and special activities for her constituents since 2000.
+She and her office have assisted hundreds of constituents with their immigration, tax, pension, or employment insurance concerns.

-Minister Bennett speaks passionately about citizens’ participation in the democratic process.
+Minister Bennett speaks passionately about Canada and Canadians’ participation in the democratic process.
 She advocates for health, the environment, women’s involvement in politics, and persons with disabilities.
 She is also known for her strong support of Israel.

-She and her husband, Peter O’Brian, a successful Canadian producer, have two sons, Jack and Ben.
+Minister Bennett and her husband, Peter O’Brian, a Canadian film producer, have two sons, Jack and Ben.